danswer-ai/danswer/README.md

 * Filter by source (Slack, Google Drive, etc)

 ## Upcoming
-* Permissioning for document access managmeent
+* Permissioning for document access management
-* Options for more secure or self hosting generative LLM
+* Options for more secure or self-hosting generative LLM
 * More connectors and easy way to contribute community connectors
 * Support for other vector DBs (with no particular prioritization: Weaviate, Pinecone, Milvus, Vespa)